 Emma knew something was different when they stopped taking her for walks.
 They looked tired, and Sarah quit sitting in her chair.
-She stayed in bed, and Vic cooked for her, and helped her walk to the bathroom.
+She stayed in bed and Vic cooked for her and helped her walk to the bathroom.
 Emma knew she must stay out of the way, that Sarah could fall.
 So she did.

 It must have happened slowly.
 Emma didn’t notice at first.
 Her world was so small, the yard, her bed, sometimes Vic’s lap.
 He never drove the car anymore, and she never felt the wind in her face.
-Then one day everything was silent.
+One day everything was silent.
 It took Vic a while to realize.
 She saw his lips move and he lifted her into his arms and hugged and kissed her.
 After that it was gentle nudges if he wanted her to do something.
 But that was ok.
 She was just happy to be with him.

 One day Vic opened the door to a lady.
 Emma picked up her ball and dropped it in front of her.
 The lady smiled and tossed it.
-She did this a few times and stroked her fur.
+She did this a few times and stroked Emma’s fur.
 Emma liked her.
 She came everyday and would toss the ball.
 One day she stayed.
 Men came with a bed, they moved Vic and Sarah’s chairs and put him into it.
 The lady let Emma sit with her.
 Sometimes, she’d let her lay with Vic, but all he did was sleep.